Austin Theatre

 Functions: Community Center

-Previous Names: Peach Theater
+Previous Names: Peach Theatre

 Nearby Theaters

 In 1916, the building was remodeled and a second floor auditorium was added.
-According to Mr. Slappey, the theater was intended to have "the sumptuousness of a palace, the convenience of a house and the agreeableness of a county seat."
+According to Mr. Slappey, the theatre was intended to have "the sumptuousness of a palace, the convenience of a house and the agreeableness of a county seat."

 It does not have theatre seats or a screen, but the facade has been painstakingly restored.